 3. Stetson University

 Even faculty and staff may be accompanied to work by pets who are trained and obedient.
+Stetson is truly one of the most pet friendly colleges in the country!
 DeLand is a typical college town in which most area attractions are geared toward the school.
 Students can enjoy the company of their pets among natural springs, beaches, and state parks.

-- You can learn more about Stetson University campus life here
+- You can learn more about Stetson University here.

 2. Sweet Briar College